Our inclusion strategy

 Our inclusion index looks at how inclusive our culture is by measuring colleagues’ feelings of belonging, psychological safety, perception of fairness and trust in our annual all-employee engagement survey.

-At the end of 2023, we scored 78% favourable – three points higher than our goal and two points above the financial service industry benchmark.
+In 2024, we achieved a score of 78% – three points higher than our ambition and on par with the financial services industry benchmark.

-2 The focus for this goal is on the UK and US, where Black colleagues are particularly under-represented.
+2 The focus for this ambition is on the UK and US, where Black colleagues are particularly under-represented.
 The starting point is 31 December 2020.

 3 We define Black heritage to include all colleagues in the UK who identify as Black or mixed race where one of the ethnicities is stated as Black, and in the US who identify as Black or African-American.